QiufangMa/control-schedule-framework/draft-wqk-control-schedule-framework.md

 checkpoints (manually or automatically) of network scheduling activities that can be used for rollback when necessary, to maintain network stability.

+### Inter-dependency

+Enfrocement of some secheduled actions may depend on other schedules actions.
+Means to identify such dependency are needed.

 # Manageability Considerations